slimgroup/SLIMTutorial2024/README.md

 ### General

 1. `Kubernetes` is too much.
 Use `The Littlest Jupyterhub`.
-2. Be aware sometimes Jupyer notebooks on JupyterHub needs to restart itself.
+2. Be aware sometimes Jupyer notebooks on JupyterHub needs to restart itself, if it sits for too long.

 ### Install Julia/Juliaup